-I’ve also translated the other boundless states slightly differently to reflect what they feel like when we use them in a more engaged way: friendliness, passion, joy and inclusion.
+I’ve also translated the other boundless states slightly differently to reflect what they feel like when we use them in a more engaged way: gratitude, friendliness, joy, inclusion and embodied compassion.

 Each one has questions to ask yourself.
 You can answer the questions for the situation you find yourself in, or like with the scripts, you can imagine different people and scenarios to see what it evokes in you.

-Friendliness – How would a kind friend describe me or the situation I am in?
+Friendliness: How would a good friend describe you or the situation?

 The trick is to allow yourself to open to whatever is actually there, not what you think should be there.
 Rather than watching the emotions, you actually feel them.
+Rather than trying to make them pretty or nice, you are being honest about what’s really there.
 Contrary to Buddhist aims, we are fuelling our passion and what we give a shit about in order to show up for other people and experience being present in our lives.

 This level of sincerity can be really hard.
 We may not want to be with what is there.
 We may also struggle to find things that answer the different questions sincerely.